lsst-sqre/sqr-055/index.rst

    - LDAP attribute name: ``voPersonApplicationUID``
    - OIDC Claim Name: ``username``

+.. _enrollment-flow:

 Add username to enrollment flow
 -------------------------------

+Note that we use the preferred email and full name, not the official one.
+This must match the settings used during :ref:`LDAP provisioning <ldap-provisioning>`.

 #.
 Edit "Self Signup With Approval" enrollment flow
 #.
 Edit its enrollment attributes